celery/celery/docs/getting-started/brokers/rabbitmq.rst

     127.0.0.1       localhost myhost myhost.local

-If you start the rabbitmq server, your rabbit node should now be `rabbit@myhost`, as verified by :command:`rabbitmqctl`:
+If you start the :command:`rabbitmq-server`, your rabbit node should now be `rabbit@myhost`, as verified by :command:`rabbitmqctl`:

 .. code-block:: console